-Complete all sections of the Ch ecklist ~ Checklist Details Are you within, or close to, the known mapped range of any of the protected species YES Name of Wood: OTHER THAN BATS which are potentially everywhere?
+1 Checklist Details 1 Are you within, or close to, the known mapped range of any of the protected species OTHER THAN BATS which are potentially everywhere?
 Tick any that apply.
-See distribution maps in the Good Practice Guidance for each species - NO Dormice Otters Great crested newts Grid Reference: Sand lizards Smooth snakes 0.61 (6 Does your wood contain any of the following habitats?
+See distribution maps in the Good Practice Guidance for each species - YES NO Name of Wood: □ Dormice □ Otters □ Great crested newts □ Sand lizards □ Smooth snakes Grid Reference: Does your wood contain any of the following habitats?
 Tick any that apply.
-YES Area: (ha) Old trees with holes and crevices which might be used bats NO ☐ Species rich scrub/coppice, early growth stage plantations and forest interfaces ☐ Rivers on which otters might be found Ponds which might be occupied by great crested newts Open areas on heathy soils Date of Assessment: Have any of the protected species been recorded in this wood or on adjoining sites?
-Fick any that apply.
-YES ndicate which sources of information you have checked: NO Name of Assessor: □ National Biodiversity Network (www.nbn.org.uk) □ Local Biological Records Centre Local Wildlife Trust Other s.
-Specify Other: lave your inspections or any expert surveys found any of the following signs or WEG) evidence?
+YES Area: (ha) Old trees with holes and crevices which might be used bats Species rich scrub/coppice, early growth stage plantations and forest interfaces Rivers on which otters might be found NO Ponds which might be occupied by great crested newts Open areas on heathy soils Date of Assessment: Have any of the protected species been recorded in this wood or on adjoining sites?
 Tick any that apply.
-YES Signs (e.g. otter spraint, nuts gnawed by dormice, leaves folded by newts) NO ☐ Sightings (or echo-location) ☐ Potential breeding or roosting sites (e.g. veteran trees, old trees with crevices, riverside hollow trees, ponds, timber stacks, large fallen deadwood) Confirmed breeding or roosting sites (i.e. evidence of sites actually being used) Details: f you have answered NO to ALL of the above then only bats need to be considered in your operations. f you have answered YES to any of the above then the species concerned nust be considered as well as bats.
-Notes VEO A licence is not required but con Do the operations comply with Good Practice for bats and any other species found (or likely to be found in your wood) or can the operations be modified to do so?
-YES sections 6 and 7 below You will need to obtain a licence Details: Use reverse of form to expand as required: NO carrying out the work (see EPS I Application Forms and Notes) Whether or not a licence is required YES las the information been communicated to operators (including the location of preeding sites and sensitive areas)?
+Indicate which sources of information you have checked: YES NO Name of Assessor: □ National Biodiversity Network ( www.nbn.org.uk ) □ Local Biological Records Centre □ Local Wildlife Trust □ Other Specify Other: · ☐ Sightings (or echo-location) ☐ Potential breeding or roosting sites (e.g. veteran trees, old trees with crevices, riverside hollow trees, ponds, timber stacks, large fallen deadwood) ☐ Confirmed breeding or roosting sites (i.e. evidence of sites actually being used) Details: 1 f you have answered NO to ALL of the above then only bats need to be considered in your operations.
+If you have answered YES to any of the above then the species concerned must be considered as well as bats.
+Notes A licence is not required but cont 1 Do the operations comply with Good Practice for bats and any other species found (or likely to be found in your wood) or can the operations be modified to do so?
+Details: Use reverse of form to expand as required: YES) sections 6 and 7 below You will need to obtain a licence Details.
+Use reverse or rorm to expanto as required.
+110 carrying out the work (see EPS L Application Forms and Notes) 1 Whether or not a licence is required YES 1 ĺ Has the information been communicated to operators (including the location of breeding sites and sensitive areas)?
 Tick any that apply.
-NO You may commit an offence if yo ☐ Included in documentation (e.g. contract, letter of instruction, site assessment or tell your operators about the pro species in your wood. other management plan) Shown to operators and/or their supervisor Marked with paint or hazard tape Shown on the site plan Other means: Have arrangements for supervision been made to ensure Good Practice guidance is YES A comment of the comm complied with during the operations?
-NO You may commit an offence if yo
+NO You may commit an offence if yo ☐ Included in documentation (e.g. contract, letter of instruction, site assessment or other management plan) ☐ Shown to operators and/or their supervisor ☐ Marked with paint or hazard tape ☐ Shown on the site plan Other means: tell your operators about the prot- species in your wood.
+20 15 100 00 101 00 000 PHILIPPINO DI AN DI VEC 1 Have arrangements for supervision been made to ensure Good Practice guidance is complied with during the operations?
+YES You may commit an offence if yo